harsh109137/Power-Bi-Dashboard-Project/Data_jobs_project_1/README.md

 ![Data job dashboard](/images/Data_job_dashboard.png)

 ## 📝 Project Overview
-This project presents an interactive Power BI dashboard built using real-world **job postings data from 2024**, covering roles such as Data Analyst, Data Scientist, Data Engineer, and related tech positions.
+This project presents an interactive Power BI dashboard built using real-world **Data jobs from 2024** , covering roles such as Data Analyst, Data Scientist, Data Engineer, and related tech positions.
 The goal of this dashboard is to uncover meaningful insights about the **job market**, including hiring trends, salary ranges, job types, work-from-home availability, and global job distribution.

 The report includes: